 You’ll want to include information such as letters from creditors with information on how your account should be corrected, documents showing deferment or forbearance, or canceled checks showing payments for which you haven’t been credited.
 If you have been a victim of fraud, it is important to include a copy of the FTC identity theft report or policy report showing that your account has been compromised.

 You can pay a credit repair company to file a dispute for you, but a credit repair company can’t do anything you yourself can’t do for free.
 You can’t remove negative information if it’s accurate, and neither can they.
 If they say they can, or offer you guarantees, that’s a red flag.
-There are credit repair scams out there that might ask you to pay upfront or dispute accurate information on your credit report.
+There are credit repir scams out there that might ask you to pay upfront or dispute accurate information on your credit report.

 Scams that promise you a new identity or advise you to provide false information could even involve you unwittingly in identity theft and implicate you in a crime that can lead to jail time.[3]